christofschroth/GermanFrakturToWord/README.md

 *See folder* ***English*** *for more details*.
 Read the README there carefully.
 Basically, you'll find a brief explanation how to transform an image file to a word file with the known Latin letters.
 It will work with any known image format (e.g. jpg) of a scan or camera picture.

+The file that is used in the notebooks can be found in the folder *Images*.

 # Frakturschrift als Word Datei (Schwäbisch)

 Em Ordner *Schwaebisch* ischd a weiters README, mô zerst amål erklärt wird, wia mr *tesseract* installiert.

 Nå send då 2 Notebooks, mô erklärt wird, wia mr aus Bilder (Scäns oder mit dr Kamera) mit Altdeutscher Schrift (Frakturschrift) en a Word-Datei digitalisiera kå.

+Dia Beispieldatei, mô en de Notebooks vrwendat wird, ischd onter *Images* abglegt.